marialyk77/Movie-Genres-Data-Analysis-Project/README.md

 ❤️ I am supper supper HAPPY having completed my first Full Project with Python.

-📣 This projetc is sourced from the course of Alex Freberg: Pandas for Data analysis:
+📣 This project is sourced from the course of Alex Freberg: Pandas for Data analysis:

            https://www.analystbuilder.com/courses/pandas-for-data-analysis